NoraWhite/Matches/README.md

 # Matches
-all files must remain in the root of your drive in the folder /Matches.    sudo sh /Matches/lessMatches This terminal script is still in production stages.
+All files must remain in the root of your drive in the folder /Matches This terminal script is still in production stages.